ground-x/caver-java-ext-kas/README.md

 ```

 ### Use Token History API
 You can use Token History API through caver-java-ext-kas.
-You can send a Token History API request to the KAS as shwon below.
+You can send a Token History API requests to the KAS as shown below.

 ```java
 public void getFTContractList() {